-Twenty Two (22) Credits & pass a Civics Test for High School Graduation (Downloadable List).
+Twenty Three (23) Credits & pass a Civics Test for High School Graduation (Downloadable List).

 Graduation implies that students have satisfactorily completed the prescribed courses of study, passed all examinations and met all set requirements.

 English: 4 Credits

 Social Studies: 3 Credits